We currently have two vacancies:

 - Perform any other duties that may be assigned from time to time.

-- A minimum Level 7 qualification in social care/youth work, addiction studies or related field is required.
+- A minimum Level 5 qualification in social care/youth work, addiction studies or related field isrequired.

-- Experience working with women in a social care service, residential care and/or homeless services is desirable.
+- Experience working with women in a social care service. residential care and/or homelessservices.

 Terms and Conditions

-- There is a probationary period of six months.
+- This is a part-time post based on a 19 hour week.
+There is a probationary period of six months.

 - This post is dependent on the ongoing provision of resources from Anew’s funders.

-- The post is based in Dublin 2 and includes travel across the Dublin Region as required.
+- The post is based in Swords, Co.
+Dublin

 Application Process